ydkmlt84/Maintainerr_docs/docs/Installation.md

       It is possible that you will need to change permissions on the host's data directory.
 (1)

 1. The data directory location largely depends on how you are installing Maintainerr.
-If using docker, these are the two places where you set the host data directory.
+If using docker, these are the two places where could you set the host data directory.

     Docker run:

-          -v ./data:/opt/data \
+          -v <your host location>:/opt/data \

     Docker compose:

           volumes:
           - type: bind
-            source: ./data
+            source: <your host location>
             target: /opt/data

 === "Linux Permissions Example"